 First Financial settled with a class of minority borrowers for discretionary pricing policies whereby minority borrowers were paying higher rates of subjective fees than other similarly situated non-minority borrowers.
-The company settled for \$3,900,000.277 and interest mark-ups that had a discriminatory impact on black and Hispanic mortgage loan applicants.
-The company agreed to a multi-million dollar settlement on May 13, 2010.278
+The company settled for \$3,900,000.277

 Allen, et al. v.
 Decision One Mortgage, et al, (2010), Case No 1:07-CV-11669-GAO (Dist.
 Ct.
 Mass.)